 13. The learned counsel for the appellant Sh.
-U.K. Unival, would rely on a later decision of this Court which is Ajai Agarwal and Ors. v.
-Har Govind Prasad Singhal and Ors..
+U.K. Uniyal, would rely on a later decision of this Court which is Ajai Agarwal and Ors. v.
+Har Govind Prasad Singhal and Ors.1.
 We are afraid that the facts of the said case were entirely different.
 In the case cited above, the tenant was given the benefit of sub-section (4) of Section 20 of the Act, as he had deposited the "admitted rent" before the first date of hearing.
-The question before the Court was whether in order to get the benefit of sub-section (4) of Section 20 the tenant was liable to deposit the enhanced rate of rent as claimed by the landlord, or will he be relieved of the liability if he deposits the admitted rent.
-This court was of the opinion, which was in fact the settled position of law, that in case a tenant deposits the admitted rent, under sub-section 4 of
+The question before the Court was whether in order to get the benefit of sub-section (4) of Section 20 the landlord, or will he be relieved of the liability if he deposits the admitted rent.
+This court was of the opinion, which was in fact the settled position of law, that in case a tenant deposits the admitted rent, under sub-section 4 of Section 20, he would get the benefit.
+Paragraph 19 of the above cited judgement clears this position.